zappa/Zappa/README.md

         "runtime": "python3.12", // Python runtime to use on Lambda.
 Can be one of: "python3.8", "python3.9", "python3.10", "python3.11", or "python3.12".
 Defaults to whatever the current Python being used is.
         "s3_bucket": "dev-bucket", // Zappa zip bucket,
         "slim_handler": false, // Useful if project >50M.
 Set true to just upload a small handler to Lambda and load actual project from S3 at runtime.
 Default false.
+        "snap_start": "PublishedVersions", // Enable Lambda SnapStart for faster cold starts.
+Can be "PublishedVersions" or "None".
+Default "None".
         "settings_file": "~/Projects/MyApp/settings/dev_settings.py", // Server side settings file location,
         "tags": { // Attach additional tags to AWS Resources "Key": "Value",  // Example Key and value